I Visited Edfu Temple in Egypt—and I Wouldn’t Do It Again (2026)

 And honestly, Edfu Temple is incredible.
 It’s huge, filled with detailed carvings, and it’s one of the best-preserved temples in all of Egypt.
 But visiting it?
 Let’s just say… it wasn’t exactly what I expected.

-In this guide, I’m sharing everything you need to know about visiting Edfu Temple—how to get there, what it’s really like, what’s worth seeing, and whether it deserves a spot on your Egypt itinerary.
+In this guide, I’m sharing everything you need to know about visiting Edfu Temple—how to get there, what it’s really like, what’s worth seeing, and whether it deserves a spot on your 10-day Egypt itinerary.

 This blog post is all about visiting Edfu Temple Egypt